 - Dallas (U.S.)

-Note that we didn’t see any specific servers to use with different streaming servers.
+Note that we only saw streaming servers in the Windscribe mobile app but not on desktop.
 This means you should be able to connect to any Windscribe server if you want to unblock regional Netflix content.

 DNS leak tests